 In India, we have a huge variety of side dishes to go with breakfast, lunch, and dinner.
 Chutneys, which are dips usually made from ground onions, coconuts, tomatoes, cilantro, mint, etc are preferred for breakfasts and dinner.

 In our house, we always have the idli podi or gun powder which is made by dry roasting and grinding lentils with spices.
-It goes well with most of our breakfast items, and comes handy any day when you are not able to prepare side dishes.
+It goes well with most of our breakfast items and comes in handy any day when you are not able to prepare side dishes.

 So here, I shall be posting all the different side dishes from India as well as from around the world, with recipes and step by step method of preparation.
 I shall also acquaint you with the main dishes with which they would taste best.